CCS-Consulting-Cooperative/governing_documents/bylaws.md

 The articles of incorporation will be amended, such that no shares are to be made available.
 Ownership is based on membership, and the bylaws.

 Ownership distribution happens at the end of year.
-Surplus is determined by subtracting
+Surplus is determined by subtracting.

 ## 🗂 Governance